What effect does an enzyme have on a chemical reaction? | Study Prep in Pearson+

 1

-Understand the role of enzymes in chemical reactions: Enzymes are biological catalysts that speed up reactions without being consumed in the process.
-They achieve this by lowering the activation energy required for the reaction to proceed.
+Understand the role of enzymes in chemical reactions: Enzymes are biological catalysts that speed up reactions by lowering the activation energy required for the reaction to proceed.
+They do not change the overall free energy change ( abla G) of the reaction.

-Clarify the concept of activation energy: Activation energy is the minimum energy required for reactants to transform into products.
-Enzymes provide an alternative reaction pathway with a lower activation energy, making the reaction faster.
+Clarify the concept of activation energy: Activation energy is the energy barrier that must be overcome for reactants to be converted into products.
+Enzymes stabilize the transition state, reducing this energy barrier.

-Examine the effect on equilibrium: Enzymes do not change the equilibrium position of a reaction.
-They only affect the rate at which equilibrium is reached, not the final concentrations of reactants and products.
+Evaluate the specificity of enzymes: Enzymes are highly specific to their substrates due to the precise fit between the enzyme's active site and the substrate, often described as a 'lock and key' or 'induced fit' model.

-Discuss the free energy change ( ): Enzymes do not alter the overall free energy change of a reaction.
-The value of remains the same whether an enzyme is present or not.
+Understand enzyme structure during reactions: Enzymes do not permanently alter their structure during a reaction.
+They return to their original state after facilitating the reaction, allowing them to be reused.

 Related Videos